 I also put Charlie to the test with some more general financial queries:

 Just like asking Alexa, there are times when Charlie can’t come up with an answer.
 Sometimes it will pause for a while or issue a response asking you to rephrase your question.

 The Charlie site itself is a veritable treasure trove of helpful info.
 For example, there is a section about making more money with side gigs and freelance work.
 There are articles about how to become your own boss, online focus groups that pay for your opinions, even how to hold a profitable yard sale!

 This was useful for me, because once I took a hard look at my expenses vs. my income, I knew it was time for a side hustle.

 The site also has a section on Wellness & Money, with articles on top banks with no ATM user fees, how to pay off $10,000 in credit card debt quickly, and even 7 affordable family vacations.

 It’s a great one-stop shop for other financial guidance including how much to spend on a car, and how to plan dinner meals on a tight budget.

 All in all, I feel more likely to whittle down my expenses and find ways to save money while using Charlie.
-And every small step takes me closer to meeting my resolution in the second half of 2020
+And every small step takes me closer to meeting my resolution.

 Will Charlie help you stay more financially grounded?
 Try it and see.
 It is 100% free and you have nothing to lose by giving it a shot.